Kurakahani/kurakahani.github.io/README.md

 Contributions are welcome!
 If you'd like to contribute to this project, please fork the repository and create a pull request with your changes.

 ## License
-This project is licensed under [the MIT License](https://github.com/ChandanShakya/Kurakahani/blob/main/LICENSE).
+This project is licensed under [the MIT License](https://github.com/Kurakahani/Kurakahani.github.io/blob/main/LICENSE).

 ## Contact
 For any inquiries, suggestions, or collaboration opportunities, please feel free to reach out to:

-Chandan Shakya
+Kurakahani Podcast

-ZXY-CC-3ag13@pm.me
+kurakahani@gmail.com